naturalis/nbclassify/nbclassify/README.rst

 NBClassify
 ==========

-NBClassify is a collection of Python scripts for extracting features from images (using the ImgPheno_ package), generating training data from image features, training artificial neural networks, and image classification.
+NBClassify is a collection of Python scripts for image fingerprinting (using the ImgPheno_ package) and recognition via artificial neural networks.

 This package comes with the following scripts:

-* ``nbc-harvest-images.py``: Image harvester for downloading images with meta data from Flickr.
+* ``nbc-harvest-images.py``: Download images with meta data from a Flickr account.
+This also builds an SQLite database with image meta data for use in downsteam scripts ``nbc-trainer.py`` and ``nbc-classify.py``.

-* ``nbc-trainer.py``: This script can be used to extract digital phenotypes from images, export these to training data files, and train and test artificial neural networks.
+* ``nbc-trainer.py``: Extract fingerprints from images, export these to training data, and train artificial neural networks.

-* ``nbc-classify.py``: Classify digital images using artificial neural networks.
+* ``nbc-classify.py``: Recognize images using artificial neural networks.

 Requirements